2bt/fakesid/docs/reference.md

 ## 1. Introduction

 Fake SID is a C64 music tracker for Android.
-Trackers are special programs for music creation.
-There are many great trackers out there for the C64, but running them requires either the real hardware or an emulator like VICE.
-A few cross-platform trackers exist which run on PC, GoatTracker being probably the most popular.
-Fake SID, however, lets you create music on the go.
-Its UI has been design especially for the phone.

-Fake SID is highly inspired by Linus Åkesson's amazing [Blackbird](https://www.linusakesson.net/software/blackbird/index.php).
+It is highly inspired by Linus Åkesson's amazing [Blackbird](https://www.linusakesson.net/software/blackbird/index.php).
 The emulation of the SID chip is based on TinySID by Tammo Hinrichs.

-Notice the row of buttons on the top of the screen.
+The UI is split into a number of views to which you can switch by pressing the corresponding tab button on the top of the screen.
-These are tabs to all the different views and each view deals with one aspect of the music creation.
+Each view deals with one aspect of the music creation.
-Let's go through each view and discuss them in more detail.
+Let's go through the views and discuss them in more detail.

 ## 2. MAIN

 The **MAIN** view is split in two areas – **PROJECT** and **SETTINGS**.

 Currently, we are looking at the **PROJECT** area.
 Here, you can:
 + set the title and author of the song you are currently editing